 Many pet parents are familiar with their dogs getting sick because of eating chocolate.

-This is the same case with cats, as chocolate is harmful to their system, too?
 Nevertheless, it depends on the type of chocolate that the cat has consumed.

 Some chocolates are more harmful than others, such as baked, semi-sweet, and dark chocolates.